Localization of generalized Wannier bases implies Chern triviality in non-periodic insulators: Setting and fundamental concepts

 \end{enumerate}

 Setting $\Lattice_0 = \sigma(P_0XP_0)$, the orthonormal basis $\left\{\w_{\gamma,{a}}\right\}_{\gamma \in \Lattice_0, 1 \leq a \leq m(\gamma) }$ is a GWB \emph{in the sense of Nenciu--Nenciu}, as defined in \cite{NenciuNenciu1998}, exponentially localized around the discrete set $\Lattice_0$.
-To prove that $\left\{\w_{\gamma,{a}}\right\}$ is a GWB according to our (stronger) Definition \ref{GWB}, one has to show that $\exists m_* : m(\gamma)\leq m_*$ for all $\gamma \in \Lattice$, which is not known in general.
+To prove that $\left\{\w_{\gamma,{a}}\right\}$ is a GWB according to our (stronger) Definition \ref{GWB}, one has to show that $\exists \, m_* : m(\gamma)\leq m_*$ for all $\gamma \in \Lattice$, which is not known in general.
 Whenever the Hamiltonian is periodic, the generalized Wannier basis constructed with the previous strategy \cite{NenciuNenciu1998} coincides with a usual composite Wannier basis \cite{Costa2014, Moscolari2018}.
 Furthermore, in \cite{CorneanNenciuNenciu2008} it has been proved that the number of eigenvalues of $P_0XP_0$, counted with their multiplicity, contained in an interval of length $L$, grows at most linearly with $L$.
-However, this result does not imply that the set $\sigma(P_0XP_0)$ is $r$-uniformly discrete or $R$-uniformly nowhere sparse\footnote{A discrete set is said to be \emph{$R$-uniformly nowhere sparse} if there exists $R>0$ such that $\forall\, \x \in \R^d$ the set $B_{R}(\x) \cap \Lattice$ contains at least one element.} for some $r,R>0$.
+However, this result does not imply that the set $\sigma(P_0XP_0)$ is $r$-uniformly discrete or $R$-uniformly nowhere sparse for some $r,R>0$.
 The proof of the latter claims is, to our knowledge, still an open problem. \end{example}